JoshuaScarbrough/Kingdom-Communit-E-Capstone/README.md

 Deployed Site at: https://kingdom-communit-e-frontend.onrender.com

-Kingdom Communit-E App overview: Hello and thank you for inquiring about my app.
-Kingdom Communit-E is a website that allows users to create connections with others by making an account and connecting with other users on the platform.
-The site is similar to your everyday social media platform but with a twist...
-The website uses an API to help users see the distance between them and other people who use the app.
-The goal of this is to increase hangouts and meetups when you see the person you are interacting with is right around the corner.
-The site also calculates the distance between various events and posts as well.
-The app also has a feature for a user to create an urgent post where they can detial a problem they are having and people can come and help the need.

-This application was created using Node with express as my backend.
-The test are written using Jest.
-The application frontend is created using React with styling using css.
-The test for the frontend are also written using Jest.
+Kingdom Communit-E App overview: Thank you for your interest in Kingdom Communit-E — a social networking platform designed to foster real-world connections within local communities.

+Unlike typical social media platforms, Kingdom Communit-E encourages in-person interaction by leveraging a location-based API that displays the distance between users.
+This unique feature helps users see how close they are to others on the platform, making it easier to arrange meetups and spontaneous hangouts.

+In addition to user proximity, the platform also calculates and displays the distance between users and various events or posts.
+One of the key features of the app is the "Urgent Post" option, allowing users to share immediate needs or issues.
+Other members of the community can then respond and offer assistance — supporting a culture of local help and responsiveness.

+Tech Stack:
+* Backend: Node.js with Express
+* Frontend: React.js with CSS styling
+* Testing: Jest (Both frontend and backend)

+Installation:
+- Install the latest version of Node.
+Version thats installed (v22.14.0)
+- Use npm to install
+- Relational database used PostgreSQL
+- Step 1: Clone the Repo
+- Step 2: Install backend dependecies